Disclaimer: I do not own Square Enix's Kingdom Hearts, nor am I making any money off this fanfiction.

 "Do you see any keys?!" he spat at her.
 Maybe this was unlike him, judging by the way her eyes widened.
 The thing was, though, he didn't know who he was, how he behaved.
 All he had was his name.
 And really, he didn't even have that anymore, did he?
-Not if he was married, of all things.
+Not if he was married.
 "I'm going on a walk.
 Please—just leave me alone."

 "Sora, I just don't think it's a very good idea—"

 "What do you want me to tell you, Squall?"
 Cloud's words were quiet between them, even with the radio off and the heater a dull, muted sound.

 Squall sighed, shifting.
 The leather of his seat squeaked at the movement.
 He let his eyes roam to the window as they rolled to a traffic light maybe five blocks from his house.
 The snow hadn't let up yet, falling in thick sheets, blanketing the ground in the same quiet that prevailed in the BMW.

 "But isn't it weird?"
 Squall swung his eyes back to his blond friend.
 He'd known Cloud since they were children.
 They'd grown up in the same town together, along with Aerith and a few others.
 This town.
 Radiant Garden.
 "He was fine.
 Now suddenly his mind is completely wiped?"

 His friend's blue eyes flickered.
 He shook his head with a slow swing of his spiky hair.
 "I'm not his doctor."

 "Yes, but you're a doctor," Squall bit out.
 His frustration was building to a boiling point, even though he knew it wasn't Cloud's fault that Cloud didn't have any answers for him.